PawanSekhon/PawandeepBookStore/README.txt

 @22:52pm
 oopzzzz!!!! found an error in "Startup.css" file and then in removed "using PawandeepBookStore.Data;" from the top of the file. now : no errors are showings and i am good to go.
+Deleted the default "Class1.cs" folder in all three new projects.